mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

    //test println
    println(sensorGroup[rowCount] + ", " + rowCount);
    ```
 Is simply for our convenience to verify that the code is stepping through the lists correctly.
-This line prins the current sensorGroup and rowCount value to the console.
+This line prints the current sensorGroup and rowCount value to the console.

 **NOTE: The above code is zipped as Processing sketch loaddatav03 for your convenience.**

 We now have all of the data we'll need to create our animation loaded into lists in Processing.
 To review, the first row of data from our CSV is now distributed across 6 lists.
-Each list can be easily queried such that if we want to know the 895th's data points lat long we need only write ```latList[894];``` ```longList[894];```.
+Each list can be easily queried such that if we want to know the 895th's data points lat long we need only write ```latList[894];```.
 In the next step of this tutorial we will actually display the UNOSAT data in our canvas window.
 We will iterate through the length of our lists to display each point sequentually using loops inside of the draw portion of our code.

 ##### 04. PROCESSING: Display UNOSAT data

 Now that our code is starting to become a little bit longer, we will no longer be pasting the entirety of the code here.
 To follow along, please refer to the zipped sketches you downloaded above.
 For this following segment, refer to the sketch called **DisplayDatav01**.
+Please open this sketch and follow along.

 The first thing you'll notice scrolling through the new code are ```line 12 - line 16``` of the sketch:
 ```Processing